Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 | Karve     | 500    | 650    |
 | Longship  | 1000   | 1250   |
 | Drakkar   | 3000   | 4000   |

 ---

-### <strong>🚪 Pocket Portal</strong>

-📜 Adds a new portal that is functionally equal to the normal portal but is built from a special material, the Portal Core.
-- The Portal Core takes takes only one inventory slot and can be crafted at a lvl 4 Workbench with resources gathered from the Mountain and Black Forest biomes.
-- The portal's shape is exactly the same as a normal portal, but has blue effects.
-- It does **not** allow the carying of metal or other prohibited items through it.
-It functions like a normal portal and can connect to any other portal.
-- Can craft and carry any number of Portal Cores, but can only build **one** Pocket Portal per player.

-🔄 Toggling mid-game requires reloading the build/crafting menu.
-- Even if this config is disabled, the prefabs are still crated and existing portals or cores will not be removed from the world or inventory.
-Only the ability to craft them is affected by the toggle.

-**❗ Conflicts:** No known conflicts.
-Requires Jotunn.

-**🔧 Portal Core Resource Requirements:**
-- **Surtling Core:** 5
-- **Fine Wood:** 20
-- **Freeze Gland:** 5
-- **Obsidian:** 20

----